NEW MEXICO JUNIOR COLLEGE

 All due dates are clearly stated on the Supersite and on Canvas.
 Consult the Assignment Calendar to keep track of what is due and when.

 Week 1: Introduction to Lección 1. ¡Hola, ¿qué tal?

 Contextos: Students will learn greetings and leave-takings, introducing themselves and others, and expressions of courtesy.

 Week 2: Lección 1 (cont.)

 Fotonovela.
 Students will get familiar with the main characters of the Fotonovela (Marissa, Don Diego and la familia Díaz).
 The Fotonovela always introduces topics that we will study later in the lesson.
 For example, in Lesson 1 we will see introductions, asking and telling the time, etc. Do not worry if you do not understand everything at first!
-At the end of the chapter you can watch the Fotonovela on your own, again, and notice how much more you will understand.
+At the end of the chapter you can watch the Fotonovela on your own, again.
+You will notice how much more you understand.

 Pronunciation of the Spanish alphabet.

 Cultura: Introduction to Saludos y Besos en los países hispanos and La Plaza Principal.These are short readings in English that will provide the students with information about usual greetings between men and women in different Spanish-speaking countries.
 (Institutional Outcome Communication Assessment.)